danditomaso/danditomaso/README.md

 - AWS, GCP, Azure, Vercel
 - Node or Bun
 - Cypress & Vitest
-- SQL (PostGres) & NoSQL (MongoDB, Firebase)
+- SQL (PostgreSQL) & NoSQL (MongoDB, Firebase)
 - GraphQL
 ...and the broader ecosystem

-Currently, I'm immersing myself in the world of strongly typed languages such as Go and Gleam, while also delving into the intricacies of functional programming.
+Currently, I'm immersing myself in the world of strongly typed languages such as Go and Gleam, while also delving into the world of functional programming with my side projects.

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=danditomaso&show_icons=true&locale=en&layout=compact" alt="danditomaso most used languages" /></p>